ARival/muddyGB-RVL/README.md

 Usage
 -----

-Usage is as in MuddyGB.
+Usage is similar to muddyGB, but with some big changes planned.

 * The directional pad acts to play the notes of the chosen scale.
 * The START button raises and lowers the scale by an octave.
-* The A button bent up the pitch by a full tone.
+* The A button enables portamento between notes *BUGGY*
-* The B button drop down the pitch by a semitone.
+* The B button performs a fixed vibrato
 * The START button raise the pitch by an octave
 * The SELECT button lower the pitch by an octave
 * while SELECT + START pressed got the options mode